 In France, food is not a pastime; it’s an art.
 Eating and drinking is a topic of serious discussion, the subject of radio shows, newspaper columns, and even feature films.
-So it’s not surprising that Paris, navel of the French universe, should boast some of the best food on Earth.
+It’s not surprising that Paris, navel of the French universe, should boast some of the best food on Earth.
 Fortunately, you don’t have to have a king-size budget to dine like royalty.
 But you do have to choose wisely.
 Once upon a time, you could wander into just about any restaurant in Paris and sit down to a good meal; today, this is no longer the case.
-Try not to notice all the fast-food places that have popped up around the city, and don’t even think about eating in one of the ubiquitous Chinese restaurants that serve a bland version of this marvelous Asian cuisine.
+Try not to notice all the fast-food places that have popped up around the city, and don’t even think about eating in one of the ubiquitous Chinese restaurants that serve a bland version of this marvelous Asian cuisine reheated in microwaves.

 A French version of the Spanish tapas bar has recently appeared on the Parisian scene, where the tapas often come with a southwestern or Basque accent.
 And pourquoi pas?
-As lunch is usually the big meal of the day, Parisians are happy to nibble something light at night, especially with a nice glass of wine.
+Since lunch is usually the big meal of the day, Parisians are happy to nibble something light at night, especially with a nice glass of wine.

 Eating Hours & Annual Closings

-In Paris, unless you see a sign that says service nonstop, meals are usually severely restricted to set hours.
+In Paris, unless you see a sign that says SERVICE CONTINU, meals are usually restricted to set hours.
 This is one of the reasons it’s a good idea to reserve, if you can (the other is that dining rooms tend to be small).
 Don’t expect to wander in someplace for a bowl of soup at 4pm.
-Lunch is generally served between noon and 2pm (sometimes 2:30pm), and dinner is served from 7:30 to 10:30pm (sometimes 11pm).
-Many restaurants are closed on Sundays and/or Mondays; some have started serving brunch on Sundays, which is served from 11am to 2pm.
+Lunch is generally served between noon and 2pm (sometimes 2:30pm), and dinner is from 7 to 10:30pm (sometimes 11pm).
+Many restaurants close on Sundays and/or Mondays, though some have started serving Sunday brunch, generally from 11am to 3pm.
 Cafes and restaurants with a bar tend to stay open between mealtimes serving drinks and coffee; if you are starving, you can usually order a light sandwich, or a croque-monsieur (a French take on a grilled ham and cheese sandwich).
 Some brasseries serve late into the night.
 For late-night dining options.

 To Tip or Not to Tip?

 In France, waiting tables is a time-honored profession, one that comes with paid vacation and retirement benefits.
 That said, no one gets rich being a French waitperson.
-Tipping is not required, or even expected, but it is a nice thing to do, especially if you’ve been at the table for several hours, or enjoyed good service.
-While the price you see on the menu includes tax and service, if you feel so inclined, leave a small tip (about 50[ce] for drinks, a euro or two after meals in mid-range cafes or restaurants).
+Tipping is not required or even expected, but it is a nice thing to do, especially if you’ve been at the table for several hours or enjoyed good service.
+While the price you see on the menu includes tax and service, if you feel so inclined, leave a small tip (about .50€ for drinks, a euro or two after meals in mid-range cafes or restaurants).
 Of course, no one will mind if you leave more.

 Most restaurants in Paris are small, so if you have your heart set on eating at one in particular, reserving ahead, even if it is the same day, is essential.
-If you are looking to dine at one of Paris’s hip neo-bistros or famous gourmet temples, you may have to reserve even months in advance.
-Ask your hotel receptionist to help if you can’t manage the telephone, or try reserving online through www.thefork.com (which also offers discounts).
+If you are looking to dine at one of Paris’s hip neo-bistros or famous gourmet temples, you may have to reserve months in advance.
+Ask your hotel receptionist to help if you can’t manage the telephone or try reserving online through www.thefork.com (which also offers discounts).
 Otherwise, you can often reserve on the restaurant’s site via e-mail.

 Useful Websites for Foodies